Registration and networking

 12:20 PM

-FIRESIDE CHAT: Pivoting to future-proof digital infrastructure
+Pivoting to future-proof digital infrastructure

 • Taking action to guarantee future security of supply for data centres